 Ms. Gooden has been a director of WGL Holdings and Washington Gas since April 1, 2013.

-James F. Lafond is the retired Area Managing partner for the greater Washington, D.C. area for PricewaterhouseCoopers LLP.
-He is a Certified Public Accountant with extensive experience serving in leadership positions with PricewaterhouseCoopers and with its predecessor, Coopers & Lybrand LLP.
-He has been active in several civic and non-profit organizations.
+James F. Lafond is a retired Area Managing partner for the greater Washington, D.C. area for PricewaterhouseCoopers LLP.
+He is a retired certified public accountant with extensive experience serving in leadership positions with PricewaterhouseCoopers and with its predecessor, Coopers & Lybrand LLP.
+He has been active in several civic and non-profit organizations, including chairmanship of the INOVA Health System Foundation and the Washington Performing Arts Society.
 Among other recognitions, he has received the Lifetime Achievement Award from the Leukemia and Lymphoma Society.
-He is currently a director of VSE Corporation as well as several not-for-profit entities.
+He is currently a director of VSE Corporation as well as not-for-profit entities.

 Mr. Lafond has been a director of Washington Gas Light Company and of WGL Holdings since September 2003.

-Debra L. Lee is Chairman and Chief Executive Officer of BET Holdings, Inc., a global multi-media company that owns and operates Black Entertainment Television and several other ventures.
-Ms. Lee previously was Executive Vice President and General Counsel of BET Holdings (1992-1995), President and Chief Operating Officer (1995-May 2005), President and Chief Executive Officer (June 2005-January 2006), and was elected to her present position in January 2006.
-Ms. Lee serves on the boards of Alvin Ailey American Dance Theater, the Grammy Foundation, the Center for Communication, the Paley Center, and Brown University.
-Ms. Lee is also on the Boards of Directors of Eastman Kodak Company, Marriott International, Inc. and Revlon, Inc.
+Debra L. Lee is Chairman and Chief Executive Officer of BET Networks, a global multi-media company which owns and operates Black Entertainment Television and several other ventures.
+BET Networks is a division of Viacom, Inc. Ms. Lee previously was Executive Vice President and General Counsel of BET Holdings (1992-1995), President and Chief Operating Officer (1995-May 2005), President and Chief Executive Officer (June 2005-January 2006), and was elected to her present position in January 2006.
+Ms. Lee serves on the boards of the Alvin Ailey American Dance Theater, the Grammy Foundation and the Paley Center.
+Ms. Lee is also on the board of directors of Marriott International, Inc. and Revlon, Inc.

 Ms. Lee has been a director of Washington Gas Light Company since July 2000 and a director of WGL Holdings since November 2000.

-Terry D. McCallister is Chairman and Chief Executive Officer of the Company and of Washington Gas Light Company.
-Mr. McCallister previously served as President and Chief Operating Officer (2001-2009).
-Mr. McCallister joined Washington Gas Light Company in April 2000.
+Terry D. McCallister is Chairman and Chief Executive Officer of WGL Holdings and of Washington Gas Light Company, positions he has held since October 1, 2009.
+Mr. McCallister previously served as President and Chief Operating Officer of WGL Holdings and Washington Gas Light Company (2001-2009); Mr. McCallister joined Washington Gas Light Company in April 2000 as Vice President of Operations.
 He was previously with Southern Natural Gas, where he served as Vice President and Director of Operations and with Atlantic Richfield Company, where he held various leadership positions.
-Mr. McCallister has a bachelor's degree in engineering management from the University of Missouri at Rolla and is a graduate of the Darden Business School Executive Program.
-Mr. McCallister serves on the Leadership Council of the American Gas Association, is Vice Chairman of the Board of Directors of the Southern Gas Association and is a member of the Board of Directors of the Gas Technology Institute.
-He also serves on the boards of several business and community organizations, including, among others, the Greater Washington Board of Trade, the Boys and Girls Clubs of Greater Washington, Northern Virginia Family Services and the INOVA Health System Foundation.
+Mr. McCallister serves on the Board of Directors of the American Gas Association.
+He is a past Chairman of the Board of Directors of the Southern Gas Association and is currently Chairman of the Board of Directors of the Gas Technology Institute.
+He also serves on the boards of several business and community organizations, including, among others, the Greater Washington Board of Trade, the Federal City Council, the Alliance to Save Energy, the Boys and Girls Clubs of Greater Washington, the National Symphony Orchestra and the INOVA Health System Foundation.